ThorD125/chrome-extension-for-a-thesis/thor-demeester-bap-documentationrapport-chrome-extension.md

 For now, you can visit websites and freely explore their features.
 If the extension detects a request that might be exploitable, it will automatically attempt certain actions.
 You can view the results in the extension's service.

 1. Open Google Chrome.
-2. Surf website you may leggaly pentest
+2. Surf website you may legally pentest
 3. After a while, if there are any exploits that succeeded, there will show a badge with the amount of exploits that succeeds
    ![Notification](readme/one_notification.png)